cforcomputer/zcamp/README.md

 ```
 LIBSQL_URL="libsql://your-database-url"
-- New Environment Variable: Yes
 - Build Variable: No
 - Is Multiline: No
 - Is Literal: No

 LIBSQL_AUTH_TOKEN="your-database-auth-token"
-- New Environment Variable: Yes
 - Build Variable: No
 - Is Multiline: No
 - Is Literal: No

 REDIS_URL="redis://your-redis-url:6379"
-- New Environment Variable: Yes
 - Build Variable: No
 - Is Multiline: No
 - Is Literal: No